-Child on child abuse
+Child-on-child abuse

-Children can abuse other children and this is often referred to as child on child abuse.
+Children can abuse other children and this is often referred to as child-on-child abuse.
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse' - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse

-- causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - 'Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse' - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - 'Upskirting' is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 It is a criminal offence.
-Anyone of any gender, can be a victim. - initiation/hazing type violence and rituals
+Anyone of any gender, can be a victim. - · initiation/hazing type violence and rituals

-Staff are clear on our procedures with regards to child on child abuse and do not take it any less serious than adult to child abuse; they are aware that it should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+Staff are clear on our procedures with regards to child-on-child abuse and do not take it any less serious than adult to child abuse; they are aware that it should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 We ensure that we apply the same thresholds.

 In our school we have referred to the Respectful School Communities toolkit for advice on creating a culture in which sexual harassment of all kinds is treated as unacceptable.
-For further information, please see our Child on Child Abuse Policy (previously known as Peer on Peer Abuse policy) for procedures for child on child abuse and specific preventative strategies and the support for children -both for the "perpetrator" and "victim".
+In our school we teach preventative strategies through circle time and a comprehensive PSHE curriculum (Jigsaw) to support the perpetrator and the victim.

-Where sexual violence or sexual harassment between children is alleged then the school follows the guidance issued by the DfE in Part 5 of Keeping Children Safe in Education 2022.
+Where sexual violence or sexual harassment between children is alleged then the school follows the guidance issued by the DfE in Part 5 of Keeping Children Safe in Education 2023.